 How long does it take?

 Timeframes for adoption from Thailand vary a lot.
-Numbers of adoptions are small and each case is unique.
-In general, after submitting your documents, you can expect to be matched with a child within 6-15 months, then wait a further 6-12 months or so to collect your child.
+Each case is unique.
+In general, The time from application to bringing your child home is often 2 years, although applications for older children or medically needy children may be processed more quickly.
 Please do not apply for adoption in Thailand unless you're willing and able to cope with variable timeframes and can be very patient!

 What costs are involved?